clemente-lab/mmeds-meta/docs/Ubuntu_setup_guide.md

 ## Troubleshooting:
 If the webpage isn't loading and/or an error is showing, check Apache2's error log for clues:\
 `vi /var/log/apache2/error.log`
+If the webpage can't be found, try the following in /etc/apache2/sites-available/mmeds_ubuntu.conf:
+Move WSGIScriptAlias /myapp /var/www/html/myapp.wsgi outside of <VirtualHost *:80>

 If you get permissions issues connecting to mysql, try restarting mysql and supply the skip-grant-tables setting:\
 [skip-grant-tables](https://www.oreilly.com/library/view/mysql-8-cookbook/9781788395809/6ea03335-6ff2-4d4f-a008-48c8cf88fd01.xhtml)